Homemade Sweetened Condensed Milk

 For full recipe archives, instructional videos, and searchable categories, join our Cooking Community here.

 I spend time each morning, at least a small bit of time, with a cow.
-It’s a rare day that my nostrils are not filled will the sharp and aromatic smell of bovine.
-To me, it smells of “le chalet” - our home.
+It’s a rare day that my nostrils are not filled with the sharp and aromatic smell of bovine.
+To me, it smells of le chalet — our home.

 Milking stool | The Elliott Homestead

-Though our time together is often in the form of sitting at her side on the milking stool filling my cold, steel bucket, there are a wealth of other interactions, such as when she’s dry (that is, without milk).
-Interestingly enough, even when a cow is not engorged with milk she’s still hungry.
+Though our time together is often in the form of sitting at her side on the milking stool, filling my cold steel bucket, there is a wealth of other interactions, such as when she’s dry (that is, without milk).
+Interestingly enough, even when a cow is not engorged with milk, she’s still hungry.
 So whether it be throwing out scratchy, sweet hay in the depths and darkness of winter, or moving her around the green and floral pastures of springtime, we’re together each day.
-Cece and me.
-I like to pretend that our time together has built up an unwavering bond, but if I were to be honest, I would confess that my husband has won over the cow.
+Cece and I. I like to pretend that our time together has built up an unwavering bond, but if I were to be honest, I would confess that my husband has won over the cow.
 She likes him most and reserves her best attitude, and richest milk, for him.
-Who knew cows could be so selective.
+Who knew cows could be so selective?

 Juliette milking Cece | The Elliott Homestead